jeffgore00/jg_ts_react_node_project_skeleton/README.md

 npm run start:dev
 ```

-This starts the application server on port 1337 and the webpack dev server on port 8080.
-Once webpack has compiled the client-side bundle, it will automatically open `http://localhost:8080` in your default web browser.
-All changes in the `/server` and `/client` directories are watched by Nodemon and webpack-dev-server respectively, which means those servers will restart if any of the files they watch are modified.
+This starts the application server on port 1337 and the Webpack dev server on port 8080.
+Once Webpack has compiled the client-side bundle, it will automatically open `http://localhost:8080` in your default web browser.
+All changes in the `/server` and `/client` directories are watched by nodemon and webpack-dev-server respectively, which means those servers will restart if any of the files they watch are modified.

 By default, React is fetched via CDN, rather than bundled, to minimize the size of `bundle.js`.
 But this default configuration does not allow for offline development.
 Therefore if you need to work offline, use this: